 Safety professionals have always used data.
 And now, they’re collecting increasing amounts of data and putting that data to ever-new uses.

-For example, OSHA’s now collecting injury and illness data online (well, soon), and some companies believe they can use your safety data to predict your next safety incident (so you can proactively prevent it).
+For example, OSHA’s now collecting injury and illness data online and some companies believe they can use your safety data to predict your next safety incident (so you can proactively prevent it).
+In addition, you might be collecting all sorts of safety data, such as workplace incidents and safety training records, and you probably know we’ll be collecting more and more data soon through things like safety wearables.

 Big Data in Training/Learning & Development